 all of my worst memories,

-pushed into the back of my mind like the putrid dishes we all ignored.
+rotting in the back of my mind like the putrid dishes we all ignored.